 - Listening shows employees that you care – if the company reaches out and asks for the opinions of younger employees, they are more likely to recognize the caring nature of the company.

-2. Support their professional development
+2. Support their professional development.

-If this is the case, then you could support and offer a tuition reimbursement program, which will have a massive positive impact on younger employees.
+If this is the case, you could support and offer a tuition reimbursement program, which will have a massive positive impact on younger employees.

-3. Identify their strengths and weaknesses
+3. Identify their strengths and weaknesses.

 4. Provide opportunities to socialize

 Younger employees will unlikely be connected to a wide network of people.
-So, to help them network and gain connection, be sure to host and organize a range of social events so that they can find their place in the company.
+So, to help them network and gain connections, be sure to host and organize a range of social events so that they can find their place in the company.
 Perhaps they like football, baking or arts.

 Whatever their interests, it is important to incorporate them when planning social events since the events are supposed to support and be catered to them.